JB-3 Tiamat: Development

 The JB designation was introduced by the U.S. Army Air Force in 1943, and covered guided missiles with rocket and/or air-breathing jet (turbojet, pulsejet, ramjet) propulsion.
 The JB-3 was a subsonic air-to-air design intended for use against bombers particularly "Kamikaze" aircraft.
 Development began in January 1944, when Hughes was asked to submit a proposal for sub-sonic air-to-air guided missile.
 In August 1944, Hughes proposed a missile with a tubular body, square wings, conventional tail and a Monsanto WF-1 rocket motor.
 After studying the proposal Robert Thomas Jones proposed a different design on November 8, 1944.
 The proposed "short-range interceptor pilotless aircraft" was propelled by a dual-thrust (boost/sustainer) solid-fueled rocket motor and had three comparatively large wings with control surfaces for stability and control.
 Jones suggested that the missile be named Tiamat.
 The program was then assigned the research project name of MX-570 and service designation JB-3.
 The Tiamat was to use a semi-active radar homing seeker and the warhead was to be triggered by a proximity fuze.
 A large weapon for the time, it weighed 625 pounds with a 100-pound warhead, with a range of about nine miles, at about 600 mph, up to 50,000 feet.
-Hughes designed the electronics, the NACA was responsible for the missile configuration and aerodynamics.
+Hughes designed the electronics, NACA was responsible for the missile configuration and aerodynamics.
 On January 29, 1945 NACA RA 1316 was issued starting work upon MX-570.

-The JB-3 "conducted its first test launch on 6 August 1945, the same day that Col. Paul Tibbets flew the B-29 Enola Gay to Hiroshima."
+Launches of the MX-570 begin in late 1944, the first missiles to be launched at Wallops Island under the auspices of the Langley Research Center; MX-570 was slightly smaller than the definitive JB-3, being 11 ft in length and weighing 625 lb at launch.
+The definitive JB-3 "conducted its first test launch on 6 August 1945, the same day that Col. Paul Tibbets flew the B-29 Enola Gay to Hiroshima."
 In initial tests, the JB-3 was ground-launched with a booster, but in later tests conducted by Hughes and the AAF at Wendover, NV, it was dropped from the wings of a JB-26 Invader.